pv-pterab-s/emacs-pinky-saver/README.md

 # Emacs Pinky Saver

-This repository serves as a _very simple_ implementation of a voice-driven GPT4 co-worker.
+This repository serves as a _very simple_ implementation of a voice-driven GPT4 co-worker for emacs.
 This is not an emacs package, but rather strung-together elisp functions and shell scripts that demonstrate how disturbingly trivial it is to build an emacs AI co-worker.
 See the [blog post](https://arrayfire.com/blog/talk-to-emacs-with-a-gpt4-co-worker/) for a quick writeup.
 Notably, it was surprisingly [simple to record audio with very low